divolte/shop/README.md

   - a **kafka** topic
 - A **top-pick-service** that receives data from Kafka and continuously selects popular products, using...
   - a **redis** store to tally all the clicks
+- A **spark** streaming consumer of the events to calculate metrics like: nr of events per type per 2 minutes

 ```text
                      +